 Those are the real options and unfortunately the other restaurants in the village don’t have quite the same reputation.
 You will find a much bigger selection of Restaurants in nearby Villa Nova da Cacela Velha (4km away) or in Manta Rota (5km away).

 Yes!
 Please don’t mistake the small size or lack of things to do as a reason to skip over Cacela Velha.
 It’s a wonderfully underrated place that should be put on everyone’s Algarve itineraries.
-We really hope you’ve enjoyed reading our guide to Cacela Velha and that it inspires you to visit.
 For other historic towns nearby with lots of history and culture, consider reading our guides to Loulé and Alcoutim!
 If there’s something you’d like to add to our guide, get in contact with us or leave a comment below.